-Working with external hard drives is a pain in the *ss.
+Working with external hard drives is a pain in your behind.

 It defeats the whole purpose of being mobile.

-They are easy to break, get lost and where do you put them?
+They are easy to break, easy to get lost and where do you put them?

-Yes becomes a heavy machine with 17".
-But you need overview.
+You laptop becomes a heavy machine with 17”, but you need overview of your time line.

 A lot of plugins and DAWs don’t work well on 13” monitors and their resolutions.

-So you are having missing buttons on plugins for example, or you need a magnifying glass to see what is going on.
+So you miss buttons on plugins for example, or you need a magnifying glass to see what is going on.

 This makes scrolling in your timeline easier and you can work quicker.

-there are some trackpads on laptops that are ok for this purpose, but it never beats the speed of a mouse.
+Some laptops have decent trackpads, but it never beats the speed of a mouse.

-BACKLIT KEYBOARDSo you can see your keyboard in a poorly lit environment.
+Choose a laptop with a backlit keyboard, so you can see the letters on your keyboard in a poorly lit environment.

 But they are "bad" for one reason: you pay for heavy graphics card, which you don`t use with music production.